kylechua/calendar/README.md

 <b>$.get{Value}(myDate)</b>

     Returns the value of [Price, Blocked, Locked, Available, Booked, AdminNotes, MemberNotes] for the given date in ISO format.
-If date does not exist in data, returns default
+If date does not exist in data, returns default. getDefaultPrice(anyDate) can also be called.

 <b>$.set{Value}(myDate, newValue)</b>

-    Sets the value of [Price, Blocked, Locked, Available, Booked, AdminNotes, MemberNotes] for the given date in ISO format
+    Sets the value of [Price, Blocked, Locked, Available, Booked, AdminNotes, MemberNotes] for the given date in ISO format. setDefaultPrice(newPrice) can also be called.

 <b>$.getData()</b>